 5.2.3.2 Maximizing the modulation of

-$1/L(N_g)$ over $N_g \dots 177$
+$1/L(N_g)$ over $N_g \dots \dots$

-5.2.3.3
+5.2.3.3 Adiabaticity of the evolution

-5.2.3.4 Design of the Blochonium oscillator 179
+5.2.3.4 Design of the Blochonium oscillator 177

-5.2.4 Fabrication and experimental setup 182
+5.2.4 Fabricat tion and experimental setup

 5.2.4.1 Sample fabrication

 5.2.4.2 Microwave reflectometry

-measurements on the Blochonium 184
+measurements on the Blochonium 182

-5.3 Expe riments 184
+5.3 \mathbf{Expe} riments

 5.3.1 Sample characterization

-5.3.2 Direct observation of Bloch oscillations in the
+5.3.2 Direct o observation of Bloch oscillations in the

 time do main

 5.3.3 Bloch o scillation spectrum

-5.3.4 Conclus sion
+5.3.4 Conclus ion

 We report in this chapter the results obtained with a quantronium device for converting a current i into a frequency f = i/2e.
 The experiment performed aims at demonstrating Bloch oscillations in a split Cooper Pair Box probed by microwave reflectometry.
-This work is related to the effort aimed at redefining electrical units as explained below.
+This work is related to the effort aiming at redefining electrical units a explained below.